ErikFortune/fgv/libraries/ts-sudoku-lib/etc/ts-sudoku-lib.api.md

 // @public
 export class PuzzleCollection {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-sudoku-lib" does not have an export "FileData"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-sudoku-lib" does not have an export "FileData" static create(from: File_2.Model.IPuzzlesFile): Result<PuzzleCollection>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(from: File_2.Model.IPuzzlesFile): Result<PuzzleCollection>;
     getDescription(id: string): Result<IPuzzleDescription>;
     getPuzzle(id: string): Result<PuzzleSession>;